 There are common things that scare most people.
 Most people are afraid of drowning or suffocating to death.
 Most people know that walking down dark alleys is a bad idea.
 Good movies use the things that naturally frighten people to terrify them.

 Rule #4: Never Reveal the Monster

 The best directors can make a terrifying monster without ever actually showing it.
 They can imply horrific acts without actually filming any violence onscreen.
 For instance, rather than showing a monster literally tearing apart a victim using bad special effects or computer generated imaging, great directors would allude to the monster’s presence through the use of sound and shadows.
 The viewer knows that the monster has reached his victim when a shadow completely overruns them.
-The coup de grace is then showing blood running into a nearby gutter.
-This permits the audience to fill in how the monster appears and what the monster did with their imagination, making it much more excruciating than if the director simply gave his interpretation of the beast and the act.
+The coup de grace is then showing blood running into a nearby gutter or the gory remains of a victim.
+This permits the audience to fill in their own idea of what the terrifying monster looks like and what the monster did to their victims with their imagination, making it much more excruciating than if the director simply gave his interpretation of the beast and the act.
 Great directors use their audiences’ imagination against them.

 Rule #5: If You Break Rule #4, It Better Be Scary

 Finally, if a director chooses to break Rule #4, then the monster has to be so frightening that any audience member would be scared stiff.
 There have been many offenders to this rule and each one has been totally detrimental to the movie, but the most recent offender was the recent adaptation of “The Wolfman.”
 The movie was both paralyzingly suspenseful and creepy until they showed the creature for the first time.
 The wolfman looked like a muppet and the movie was ruined.
-If the monster ever shows its face, it needs to be fearsome.
+The same thing has happened when the alien was revealed in the movie Signs, it happened when the bat creature from Jeepers Creepers made his first appearance, and when several other movies showed their monstrous villains.
+If the monster ever shows its face, it needs to be terrifying.